joshgerdes/jekyll-uno/resume.md

 ## Qualifications

-* Experience with puppet and automation.
+* Experience with puppet/chef and automation.
 * Ability to communicate and work with just about anyone to quickly accomplish tasks.
 * Experience in a Technical Operations role for a large and rapidly growing Internet Company.
 * Skilled at learning new concepts quickly while working well under pressure.
 * Real world experience with many system administration tasks.
 * Always interested in learning and experimenting with new technologies.
 * Worked with team members to complete various projects in Systems Administration III class.
-* Experience with IBM Mainframe Z/OS.
 * High level of experience with Windows and Linux Services.
 (Bind DNS, DHCP, Active Directory, etc.)
 * Scripting experience using BASH, PERL, Python, Batch and PowerShell.
 * Knowledgeable with configuration of various Cisco devices.